rudy880719/apache_solr-Backdrop-Port/README.txt

 Move apache-solr-1.4.1/example/solr/conf/schema.xml and rename it to something like schema.bak.
-Then move the solr-conf/solr-1.4/schema.xml that comes with this Drupal module to take its place.
+Then move the solr-conf/solr-1.4/schema.xml that comes with this Backdrop module to take its place.

 Similarly, move apache-solr-1.4.1/example/solr/conf/solrconfig.xml and rename it like solrconfig.bak.
 Then move the solr-conf/solr-1.4/solrconfig.xml